jakub-spisak/softrobotics_algorithms/README.md

 4. [References](#references)

 ## Task
-The task for our **School Project** was to explore soft-robotics algorithms, mainly Proximal Policy Optimization (PPO), and compare it to more advanced methods, speciffically Reset Free Domain Randomaztion Off Policy Optimization (RFDROPO).
+The task for our **School Project** was to explore soft-robotics algorithms, mainly Proximal Policy Optimization (PPO), and compare it to more advanced methods, specifically Reset Free Domain Randomization Off Policy Optimization (RFDROPO).

 ## Theory
 ## Reinforcement Learning in Soft Robotics